Originally published November 22nd, 2022

 What gives?

-Indeed, there are many scenarios where Amazon can’t yet put your products up for sale or will make your available products unavailable to customers, then label those products as “Reserved”.
+Indeed, there are many scenarios where Amazon can’t yet put your products up for sale or will make your available products unavailable to customers, then label those products as “Reserved” inventory.

-In this post, we’ll go over the various ways Amazon reserves products and how you can avoid having your products put in reserve status for too long (or at all).
+In this post, we’ll go over the various ways Amazon reserves products and how you can avoid having your products put in reserved status for too long (or at all).
+This is critical for FBA sellers who want to optimize inventory turnover, avoid unnecessary storage fees, and maintain strong cash flow and rankings.

 Reason 1 For Reserve Status: FC Transfer - Products Are Still Being Disbursed